Isotropix/r2c/Readme.md

 The easiest way is to run the CMake install target directly with the install prefix being set to your Clarisse installation directory.

-If you can't, then still run the CMake install target, but in some other prefix.
+If you can't, then still run the CMake install target using some other prefix.
 Then, you can run Clarisse using the following script (as usual, replacing the paths where necessary)